OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 If you have an existing COM add-in, you can build equivalent functionality in your Office Add-in to extend your solution features to other platforms such as online or macOS.
 However, Office web add-ins don't have all of the functionality available in COM add-ins.
 Your COM add-in may provide a better experience than the web add-in on Windows in Excel, Word, and PowerPoint.

-You can configure your Office web add-in so that when an equivalent COM add-in is already installed on the user's computer, Office runs the COM add-in instead of your web add-in.
+You can configure your Office Add-in so that when an equivalent COM add-in is already installed on the user's computer, Office runs the COM add-in instead of your web add-in.
 The COM add-in is called "equivalent" because Office will seamlessly transition between the COM add-in and the web add-in depending on which is installed on Windows.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]